-What is a Surgical Technologist?
-Your Simple Guide to This Hands-On Healthcare Career
+What Is a Surgical Technologist?
+A Look Inside This Critical Career

 Drama and chaos govern Hollywood emergency rooms as medical personnel rush patients into surgery and frantic families observe with faces full of desperate anticipation.
 You feel your heart rate rise as each moment passes—even though you’re seated comfortably on your living room couch.

-Though these hectic emergencies are sometimes the reality of a career in surgery, many operations are planned and thoroughly prepared for by members of the surgical team.
-A surgeon may be the star of the show in the operating room, but there are multiple professionals working alongside them who play a role just as crucial in the outcome.
+Though these hectic emergencies are sometimes the reality—or close to it—of a career in surgery, many operations are planned and thoroughly prepared for by members of the surgical team.
+A surgeon may be the star of the show in the operating room, but there are multiple professionals working alongside them who play crucial roles in the outcome.

-These medical specialists are called surgical technologists.
+One of these medical specialists is called a surgical technologist.
 Their involvement before, during and after any kind of operation is vital to every patient’s health.
 So what is a surgical technologist, and what does this career involve?

 We interviewed a professional in the field and collected government data to give you a closer look at this healthcare career.
 Read on to discover if you’re ready to pursue this important profession.